Advanced Permaculture Training in

 We have found that it is not what a person teaches or how they teach that is so important, but rather who they are that often makes the difference..

-Are you willing to look deeply at that?
 Are you willing to come from your core when you teach and have loads of fun while you are doing it?